-They're another sweet victory for gluten-free baking, and proof that baking with almond flour can yield wonderful results.
+These buttery keto shortbread cookies are made with almond flour.
+They are so rich and tender!
+They're another sweet victory for gluten-free baking and proof that baking with almond flour can yield wonderful results.

 Ingredients

-You'll only need a few simple ingredients to make these keto shortbread cookies.
+You'll only need a few simple ingredients to make these cookies.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Sweetener: I use stevia glycerite.
-You can use a granulated sweetener instead, adding a little water.
+You can use a granulated sweetener instead, adding water if needed.

 - Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.